maoberlehner/markus-oberlehner-net/content/blog/styling-html-tables-how-to-apply-margins-borders-and-z-index-on-table-elements.md

 ## The table markup

-The screenshot above illustrates the final result we want to achieve: a table with the first row being the main header and multiple sections which all have their own sub headers.
+The screenshot above illustrates the final result we want to achieve: a table with the first row being the main header and multiple sections, which all have their subheaders.

 ```html
 <table class="table">